stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 that there was only a wheeze and a choking before the victim collapsed in a noxious heap.
 There seemed to be only this one animal, and after a moment of listening the ghouls tapped Carter as a signal to proceed again.
-As before, they were obliged to aid him; and he was glad to leave that place of carnage where the ghast&rsquo;s uncouth remains sprawled invisible in the blackness.
+As before, they were obliged to aid him; and he was glad to leave that place of carnage where the ghast's uncouth remains sprawled invisible in the blackness.

   At last the ghouls brought their companion to a halt; and feeling above him, Carter realised that the great stone trap-door was reached at last.
 To open so vast a thing